-The Loddon Company Channel : A Walking Guide, Devil Track to Red Hill
+The Loddon Race : A Walking Guide: Devil Track to Red Hill

 The above scene, while, in a way, rather picturesque, is the end result of the destructive effects of gold mining, in particular, hydraulic sluicing, which has erased the original landforms and vegetation, and left a heavily weed infested landscape stripped back to bedrock.
 And probably it all wouldn't have been possible if not for the transfer of vast amounts of water from the Loddon River, redirected to this area near Irishtown, Central Victoria.